Migrating from BrightFutures to Swift Concurrency

 ), the Task

-should be created with @MainActor
+should be annotated with @MainActor

 to ensure thread safety, as UI updates in iOS must occur on the main thread.